 Chen-Mou Cheng programs and teaches cryptography.
 He has taught at National Taiwan University, Technische Universität Darmstadt, Kyushu University, and Osaka University.
 He is now an associate professor at Kanazawa University (and an adjunct associate professor at National Taiwan University).

 Chen-yu Dai (GD) is a security researcher at Rakuten CERT.
-Besides incident response and threat hunting roles, he builds in-house systems for blue team to deal with unknown cyber threats.
+Besides incident response and threat hunting roles, he builds in-house systems for Blue Team to deal with unknown cyber threats.
 He has received some prizes from CTFs, bug bounty programs, and been speaker at several conferences: HITCON, TROOPERS, CODE BLUE, IEEE GCCE, etc.

 I write code and study criminal behaviour of online identities with poor ethical principles.

 Gasgas (Ziv Chang, YuMin Chang) is the Sr. Director of CyberSafety Solution Dept in TrendMicro.
 He is widely recognized for his work in APT campaigns studying, penetration testing, code review, malware analysis, vulnerability research, security architecture and security strategy in Taiwan.
-Prior to joining TrendMicro, YuMin was the CTO for information Security Service Digital United, a biggest MSSP in Taiwan.
-YuMin is one of founder of HITCON (Hack in Taiwan conference) and appear in the keynote of most important conferences in Taiwan (including HITCON 2005,2008,2012,2016, ITHOME 2015,2016, HONEYCON 2014,2015,2016) and also Black Hat Briefings Asia - Singapore 2000.
-He holds a degree in Mathematics and a Masters in Computer Science from the National Tsing Hua University, Taiwan, where he is also PhD candidate.
+Prior to joining TrendMicro, YuMin was the CTO for Information Security Service Digital United, a biggest MSSP in Taiwan.
+YuMin is one of founder of HITCON (Hacks in Taiwan conference) and appear in the keynote of most important conferences in Taiwan (including HITCON 2005,2008,2012,2016, ITHOME 2015,2016, HONEYCON 2014,2015,2016) and also Black Hat Briefings Asia - Singapore 2000.
+He holds a degree in Mathematics and a Masters in Computer Science from the National Tsing Hua University, Taiwan, where he is also a PhD candidate.
 He holds also certifications of CERT/CC, CISSP, CEH, CHFI and ECSA/LPT.

 Chief Scientist of InfoKeyVault Technology Co., Ltd. and Outstanding Teaching Faculty at National Taiwan University.
 Courses delivered at NTU: Cryptography, Elliptic Curve Cryptography, Cryptanalysis, Post-Quantum Cryptography, and Introduction to FinTech.